lasso-js/lasso/README.md

     --transform my-transform                 # Enable a custom output transform
 ```

-Alternatively, you can create a JSON configuration file and use that instead (recommended):
+Alternatively, you can create a JSON configuration file and use that instead:
 ```bash
 optimizer --config optimizer-config.json
 ```